ammoradi/computer-vision-course-exercises/README.md

-# computer-vision-course-exercises
+# computer-vision and image-processing apps
-I.U.S.T computer vision winter-2018 course exercises
+computer vision course exercises

+### Read doc.md of each HW*/ directory